linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 have less of an impact.
 Also, there may be government bonds selling above

-- r below their par value.
+or below their par value.
 As explained earlier, government tax authorities might tax such bonds differently if they are purchased and held to maturity.
 As a result, the yields at which these bonds trade in the marketplace will reflect any tax advantage or disadvantage.